Barr able to put his stamp on executive power as Trump’s AG | WTOP

 WASHINGTON (AP) — Gathered in the small assembly hall in Little Rock, Arkansas, their chairs spaced 6 feet (1.83 meters) apart, the business leaders listen admiringly to the nation’s chief law enforcement official.

-They ask Attorney General William Barr about elder fraud and other subjects.
-Each thanks Barr for his devotion and service, praising him as a patriot who’s working tirelessly to protect America and restore order.
+They ask Attorney General William Barr about elder fraud.
+They ask about the investigation into Russian interference in the 2016 election, about protection of federal monuments.
+And each thanks Barr for his devotion and service, praising him as a patriot who is working tirelessly to protect America and restore order.

 But there are those who disagree.
 Outside, Black Lives Matter protesters approach the doors, screaming, chanting and banging on the windows.
 The business leaders strain to be heard over the din.